galantelab/sandy/usage.md

 6. The `expression` command

-	Use it to manage your matrix-expression database.
-	You can add or remove your own expression profiles in the builtin database.
-	Or even clean it up to restore the vendor's original entries state.
+	The `expression` command is used to verify and update the expression matrix database.
+In a transcriptome sequencing simulation, the user must provide an expression matrix indexed into this database. *Sandy* already comes with 52 different tissues from the GTEx project, but the user has the freedom to include his own data as well, or even clean it up to restore the vendor's original entries state.

 	**Usage:**
 	```bash